egoist/docute/docs/README.md

 })
 ```

-To disable TOC entirely, set `toc` to `false`.
+It's `true` by default, to disable TOC entirely, set `toc` to `false`.

 ##### Custom TOC

-Sometimes if you don't want to use auto-generated toc, you can specific a custom toc to display on the sidebar:
+If you don't want to use auto-generated toc, you can specific a custom toc to display on the sidebar:

 ```js
 docute.init({